diekmann/tinyrsh/README.md

    - (almost) feature complete: reaping zombies, handling multiple connections in parallel, no race condition in signal handling
    - problem: printing low level debug information (pids if childs, ...) is hard.
 Overall, this is still the nicest implementation

+ - rust-selectframework
+   - overly architected framework around the select call.
+   - first spawns the process, allows to attach connected clients afterwards
+   - (almost) no resource allocation at runtime (at least not a fork).
+Should work even if your system is forkbombed (not actually tested)
+   - framework character: you have to hand over control to my framework.
+Not very awesome
+   - compiletime check that you read/accept the filedescriptors which are marked ready by select at most once.
+Did I mention: compile time check!

 None of these implementation spawns a terminal.
 It is not possible to do `su` or open a python shell.